TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/ruby/index.md

 {% endraw %}

-Reverse String in Ruby was written by:
+[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Ruby](https://sampleprograms.io/languages/ruby) was written by:

 - Noah Nichols

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Sep 25 2018 11:46:11.
 The solution was first committed on Sep 24 2018 15:19:38.
 As a result, documentation below may be outdated.